Cairo is the capital of Egypt and with more than 16 million people it belongs to the world’s most densely populated cities.

 - Airports - The most often used airport when coming to Cairo is Cairo International Airport which is the second biggest airport in Africa.
 There are numerous international airports in Africa, such as Alexandria International Airport, Marsa Matrouh International Airport, Hurghada International Airport, Sharm El Sheikh International Airport and Taba International Airport among many others.

-- Travel Insurance - Travel insurance policies are designed to provide you with protection whilst away from home and if you have awareness of the potential issues and dangers in Cairo, you will definitely get the essential cover for you or your family.
+- Travel Insurance - Travel insurance policies are designed to provide you with protection whilst away from home and if you have awareness of the potential issues and dangers in Cairo, you will get the essential cover for you or your family.

 Cairo Weather Averages (Temperatures)